mizosoft/methanol/docs/caching.md

 If the server doesn't mind, the cache serves said response without re-downloading its payload.
 Otherwise, the response is re-fetched.

-You can let the cache tolerate some stalness so it doesn't trigger revalidation.
+You can let the cache tolerate some staleness so it doesn't trigger revalidation.

 === "Bounded Staleness"